Deathripper4133/DeathrippersExtras/README.md

     * Quick Repack UI
         * The same function as hotkey except you can choose a mag to quickly repack into.

 Video Showcase: https://youtu.be/mgvzLo90xT8

 Special thanks to Mekki for the "RoleUtilities" he posted.
 I've only done a handful of changes to his code but otherwise the inventory switching is mostly done by his code.

+6. Inventory Viewer
+    * Will be able to see others' inventory
+        * Disarm Player
+            * Will remove all items of inventory and add BP_Surrender

+        * Restrain Player
+            * Will add BP_Surrender, switch to surrender, and lock weapon input

+        * Request Ammo (not available while in admin cam)
+            * Players can request Items/Mags from each other.

+        * Remove Equippables
+            * Players' SLs/CMD can remove items from their inventory

 ### Mod Menu
 Basic Menu that will be used to access other projects' UI